 Language and cultural barriers

 Language and culture can also play a role in the success or failure of your team-building activities.
-There may be certain widely accepted practices or traditions that employees from other countries may not understand.
+There may be certain widely accepted practices or traditions that remote employees from other countries may not understand.
 This means remote teams with members from all over the world may need to take extra time to make sure their online team-building games and bonding activities transcend cultural and language barriers.

 15 Virtual Team Building Activities and Games